aiqinxuancai/TiktokenSharp/README.md

 ## Update

 ### 1.0.5 20230508
-* New support for .Net Standard 2.0 has been added, which can be used in higher versions of the .Net Framework.
+* New support for .Net Standard 2.0 has been added, making TiktokenSharp usable in the .Net Framework.

 ### 1.0.4 20230424
 * Add method TikToken.GetEncoding(encodingName).